oiax/tgweb/README.md

 Then, the text content of the `<header>` element of the HTML document generated from them will be "a c" instead of "b c".

+### Embedding property values into a segment

+When a segment is embedded into a page, the values that are substituted for the `<tg-prop>` and `<tg-data>` elements in that segment are the values of properties that the page has.

+Similarly, when a segment is into a layout, the values that are substituted for the `<tg-prop>` and `<tg-data>` elements in that segment are the values of properties of the main template (page or article).

+### Embedding property values into a component

+When a component is embedded into a page, article, segment, wrapper, layout, the values that are substituted for the `<tg-prop>` and `<tg-data>` elements in that template are the values of properties of the main template (page or article).

 ## Managing the Contents of the `<head>` Element